 Malware infection – a cybercrime when a machine is infected with malicious software – malware – infiltrates your computer.
 The goal of the malware in the case of a compromised insider is to steal sensitive information or user credentials.
 A Malware infection can be initiated by clicking on a link, downloading a file, or plugging in an infected MP3, among other ways.

 Credential theft – a cybercrime aimed at stealing a the username and password – the credentials – of a targeted individual.
 Credential theft can be done in a variety of ways.
 Phishing and malware infection, mentioned above, are common.
 Some criminals may engage in social engineering, which is the use of deception to manipulate individuals into divulging their credentials.
 A bogus call from the IT helpdesk, where the user is asked by the attacker to confirm their username and password, is a common technique.

 Pass-the-hash – a more advanced form of credential theft where the hashed – encrypted or digested – authentication credential is intercepted from one computer and used to gain access to other computers on the network.
 A pass-the-hash attack is very similar in concept to a password theft attack, but it relies on stealing and reusing password hash values rather than the actual plain text password.

-Detecting insider threats
+Detecting insider threats: tell-tale signs

 Organizations can spot or predict insider threats by observing user behavior in the workplace and online.
-Being proactive may allow organizations to catch potential malicious insiders before they exfiltrate proprietary information or disrupt operations.
+Being proactive may allow organizations to catch potentially malicious insiders before they exfiltrate proprietary information or disrupt operations.